jjindrich/jjazure-packer/README.md

 - create new Variable group in Library section with name jjpacker-DEV and add variable adminPassword
 - create new Variable group in Library section with name jjpacker-TEST and add variable adminPassword

+Run pipeline.
+You can test new deployment - change application source [index.html](packer/app/index.html) and commit changes.
+It will be deployed automatically.